• Skincare

 Take 2-3 pieces of nutmeg (jaiphal in Ayurvedic lingo) and grind into a paste with some raw milk.
 Apply this paste on the acne spots; wash it off after about two hours.
 Repeat as required.

-Given nutmeg’s potent anti-inflammatory qualities, this paste is particularly good for those under-the-skin pimples that hurt like crazy and just refuse to subside!
+Given nutmeg’s potent anti-inflammatory qualities, this paste is perfect for those under-the-skin pimples that hurt like crazy and refuse to subside!

-Soak a handful of mint leaves for 4-5 hours and then grind them into a paste.
-Apply this paste on your face for half an hour, before washing off with plain water.
+Soak a handful of mint leaves for 4-5 hours and grind them into a paste.
+Apply this paste on your face for half an hour before washing off with plain water.

-Mint has a cooling, astringent and detoxing effect, which helps your skin counter stubborn acne and steer clear of scars.
+Why does this Ayurveda treatment for acne work?
+Mint has a cooling, astringent, and detoxing effect, which helps your skin counter stubborn acne and steer clear of scars.

 Ayurveda and acne #5: Fine with fenugreek